schollz/midi2cv-pi/README.md

 ╚═╝     ╚═╝╚═╝╚═════╝ ╚═╝    ╚══════╝     ╚═════╝  ╚═══╝
 ```

 This is a python script for a Raspberry Pi that can convert MIDI to CV, with automatic tuning to determine relationship between voltage and frequency.
 No PCBs, and no breadboards required.
-Just six wires, a MCP4725, a Raspberry Pi, and a CV device you want to add MIDI.
+You just need a Raspberry Pi, a USB audio interface, a cheap DAC, and the CV synth that you want to add MIDI.

-I use this script to control the Korg Monotron Delay via MIDI.
-More info and tutorial: https://schollz.com/raspberrypi/monotron.
+I use this script to control the Korg Monotron Delay via MIDI but it might work with other CV instruments.
+More info and tutorial for using with the Monotron: https://schollz.com/raspberrypi/monotron.

-You can use this with basically any device that outputs sound and is controlled via CV.
-The following are generic instructions.
-See [the instructions for the Monotron](https://schollz.com/raspberrypi/monotron) for a more specific example.

 ## Requirements